How to Start an LLC in Nebraska (2025 Guide)

 Step 3: File the Nebraska LLC Certificate of Organization

-To register your Nebraska LLC, you'll need to file a Certificate of Organization with the Nebraska Secretary of State.
-You can use the Certificate of Organization form to either upload to the state’s Corporate Document eDelivery or submit by mail.
+To register your Nebraska LLC, you’ll need to file a Certificate of Organization with the Nebraska Secretary of State.
+You can do this online or by mail using this form (included below).

 File the Certificate of Organization